PandemicPreventionInstitute/ppi-variant-tracker-manuscript/README.md

-   shell_scripts.R` which reads in the reference date json objects `../data/processed /validation_data/data_for_cmdstan_{reference_date}.json`, resets the directory to the ppi-variant-tracker-manuscript folder, runs `run_cmdstan_HV.sh` which runs each model (takes about 4 hours on Mac OS XXX for each reference dataset).
+   shell_scripts.R` which reads in the reference date json objects `../data/processed /validation_data/data_for_cmdstan_{reference_date}.json`, resets the directory to the ppi-variant-tracker-manuscript folder, runs `run_cmdstan_HV.sh` which runs each model (takes about 4 hours on Apple M1 Max for each reference dataset).
 See the next section for more information on how to get the model set up in `cmdstan`.
 We **strongly** recommend using `cmdstan` or, if not on an M1 Mac `CmdStanR`, over RStan because of some improvements in Stan's HMC